Berkeley-CS61B/skeleton-sp16/hw1/spec/hw1.md

 The synthesizer package has four components:

 - `BoundedQueue`, an interface which declares all the methods that must be implemented by any class that implements `BoundedQueue`.
-- `AbstractBoundedQueue`, an abstract class which implements `AbstractBoundedQueue`, capturing the redundancies between methods in `BoundedQueue`.
+- `AbstractBoundedQueue`, an abstract class which implements `BoundedQueue`, capturing the redundancies between methods in `BoundedQueue`.
 - `ArrayRingBuffer`, a class which extends `AbstractBoundedQueue` and uses an array as the actual implementation of the `BoundedQueue`.
 - `GuitarString`, which uses an `ArrayRingBuffer<Double>` to implement the [Karplus-Strong algorithm](http://en.wikipedia.org/wiki/Karplus%E2%80%93Strong_string_synthesis) to synthesize a guitar string sound.